artefactual/archivematica/CONTRIBUTING.md

 Every new feature and bugfix to a project is expected to go through code review before inclusion.
 This applies both to developers at Artefactual and to outside contributors.

-Here's an outline of the code review process:
+Here's an outline of the contribution process:

 1. Fork the Artefactual project on GitHub, and commit your changes to a branch in your fork.
 2. Open a pull request.